musk1n/Data-Hunters/README.md

 - **Download and install ChromeDriver:**
     - [ChromeDriver Download](https://sites.google.com/a/chromium.org/chromedriver/downloads)
     - Ensure the downloaded `chromedriver.exe` is placed in the project directory.
+    - Ensure that you download the most recent version of chromedriver.exe

 ## Setup Instructions